kr55/ssrs-reports-migration-wizard-docs/docs/troubleshooting.md

 ### **Summary**

 This error is a security-related failure indicating that the **SSRS service cannot connect to the data source** using the configured method (Stored, Integrated, or None) because a valid, non-interactive security token is missing or invalid.
 Configuring **Stored Credentials** for the data source is the most reliable way to resolve this issue during a migration and ensure subscriptions execute successfully.

+## 3. Issue: HTTP 500 Error When Retrieving Shared Schedules

+**Error message:** Response status code does not indicate success: 500 (Internal Server Error)

+### **Typical Causes**

+This error occurs during migration when the wizard attempts to retrieve **shared schedules** from the source SQL Server Reporting Services (SSRS) instance.
+Shared schedules are **system-level objects** within SSRS, and accessing them requires permissions at the **site level**, not just at the folder or report level.

+If the account used by the migration wizard lacks sufficient system permissions, the Report Server web service may return a generic **HTTP 500 Internal Server Error** instead of a descriptive authorization message.

+Key reasons include:

+* **Insufficient System-Level Permissions:** The user account connecting to the **source SSRS server** does not have the required **System Administrator** or equivalent site-level permissions.
+Access to shared schedules is restricted to system-level roles in SSRS.
+* **Limited Folder-Level Access:** The account has permissions to view or manage reports within folders but does **not have permissions at the Site Settings level**, which are required to retrieve shared schedules.
+* **Restricted Schedule Management Rights:** Even when the user has a system role assigned, the role may not include permissions required to manage or enumerate shared schedules.

+### **Resolution**

+To resolve this issue, ensure the account used to connect to the **source SSRS server** has sufficient **system-level permissions**.

+1. Open the **SSRS Web Portal** for the source report server.
+2. Navigate to **Site Settings**.
+3. Select **Security**.
+4. Ensure the user account running the migration wizard is assigned one of the following roles:
+    * **System Administrator** (recommended)
+    * **System User** with permissions to manage shared schedules
+5. Save the changes and restart the migration process.

+If organizational policies prevent assigning the **System Administrator** role, ensure the assigned role includes permissions required to **view and enumerate shared schedules**.

+### **Summary**

+This error occurs because **shared schedules are system-level SSRS objects** that require **site-level permissions** to access.
+When the migration wizard attempts to retrieve schedules without sufficient permissions, the SSRS web service may return a **generic HTTP 500 error**.
+Granting the appropriate **System Administrator or schedule management permissions** resolves the issue and allows the migration process to continue successfully.